sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 }
 ```

-Types, like functions and errors, are first class citizens, so they can be
+Types, like functions and errors, are first-class citizens, so they can be
 assigned as regular variables.

 ## 12: Project Setup

 Like any reliable tool, Zig can scale up or down, depending on what you need.

-In order to organize big projects, consuming 3rd party libraries, setup a zig
+In order to organize big projects, consuming 3rd party libraries, set up a zig
 project with `zig init`:

 ```bash